South Sudan: A faltering peace process and political mistrust ahead of 2023 vote | DW | 22.02.2022

 .

 President Kiir has stated that he will not run for president next year.
-Machar is meanwhile dealing with a crisis in his SPLM In Oppositionl party, after his party rivals said he had been removed as leader of the party and its armed forces.
+Machar is meanwhile dealing with a crisis within his own party, the Sudan People's Liberation Movement-in-Opposition, after his rivals said he had been removed as leader of the party and its armed forces.
 They accuse him of undermining reforms and of nepotism.
 But Machar said his party rivals are trying to block South Sudan's peace process.

 As the elections draw near, President Kiir and Vice President Machar are expected to seek to ensure peace and security for the world's youngest nation.